JUMP TO A TOPIC

 Insurance for Mesothelioma Hospice Care

-Medicare, the government-sponsored insurance provider for elderly Americans, covers most aspects of hospice care.
+Medicare, the government-sponsored insurance provider for older Americans, covers most aspects of hospice care.
 Most private insurance plans also cover the cost of hospice.
+Patients and families may be responsible for 5% of the cost for inpatient hospice care.

 According to the Medicare website, hospice care is meant for patients with a life expectancy of six months or less.
-This health plan covers:

-- All services, medical equipment and medications for pain-relief and symptom management
+- Medications for pain-relief and symptom management

-- Medical, nursing and social services
+- Medical, nursing and social services assistance

 Types of Hospice Care